The ultimate guide to great core shed design! From economics to ergonomics...

 - How can I stop bottlenecks?
 Examples:

-- Not enough sampling length of roller racking exiting from the core saw.
-6m past the saw is preferred.
+- Not enough sampling length of roller racking exiting from the Core Saw.
+Six metres past the saw is preferred.

 - The core photography station at the wrong spot.
 Recommend this is on the exit takeaway from the logging area to the core cutting area.